javier-jaime/SynthAI/Brand_Assets/prompts.md

 ### Infographic

-Create an infographic in a Professional Visual Stype and reserve space for a square logo at the top right corner.
+Create an infographic in a professional style using the brand-guideline.md and reserve space for a square logo at the top right corner.
+Start with the NODLE Workflow and include the CT_Loop.png.
+Do not mention the PARA Method.

 ### Blog Post